mnguyen0226/coding-interview/README.md

     - _External Property:_ Every external node is black.
     - _Red Property:_ The children of a red node is black.
     - _Depth Property:_ All external nodes have the same black depth.
   - Insertion: Any newly added node is red. but we have to rebalance the tree again so there be no consecutive red node if the parent of the new node is red.
+  - Deletion: Similar to BST, we also need a function to check and fix violations.
 - Implementation: C, C++
 - Operations: